Maungawhau School

 Maungawhau School is a primary school in the suburb of Mt Eden, Auckland, New Zealand.
 It caters for boys and girls from Year 1 to Year 6.

 School history

 The site for the school was purchased from Joughin Farm and Manderville Estate in 1911.
-The first building was erected in 1912, while the first students were taught in 1913.
+The first building was erected in 1912, and the first students were taught in 1913.
 Over the years, the school has purchased surrounding land for new buildings.
 Existing buildings have been replaced or renovated.

 School fair

 The school holds a fair annually.
 Some of the stalls have included lolly leis, Chocolate Demise, jams and preserves, books and clothes.